Enhanced Diagnostic Tools

 DTPA (Diethylenetriaminepentaacetic Anhydride)

 This BCA contains two amine-reactive anhydride groups.
-This compound reacts with
+DTPA reacts with N-terminal

-N-terminal and ϵ-amine groups of protein to form amide linkage.
-The anhydride rings
+and ϵ-amine groups of protein to form amide linkage.
+The anhydride rings open to

-open to create multivalent, metal-chelating arms able to bind tightly metals in
+create multivalent, metal-chelating arms, capable of tightly binding metals in a

 and 5 oxygens).